Newly Opened Center at St. Francis is dedicated to Women's Breast Health

 Going Beyond Imaging

 Testing is important, but without counseling, women can be left with questions and concerns.
-Dr. Wallace points out that it is extremely important to identify patients who carry the BRCA gene because they are at very high risk for developing breast cancer - an up to 85 percent greater risk.
+It's extremely important to identify patients who carry the BRCA gene because they are at very high risk for developing breast cancer - an up to 85 percent greater risk.
 The Center doesn’t just test for the gene, but offers free genetic counseling in advance since some patients are reluctant to know the outcome.

 At age 50, a woman’s chances of dying from complications of osteoporosis are even greater than her chances of dying from breast cancer.
 The condition is preventable and treatable so the Center for Breast Health also offers DXA bone density testing to identify those who have evidence of abnormal bone density.

 Physicians and Staff